poetapp/node/README.md

 WantedBy=default.target
 ```

-Make sure the paths to NodeJS and Po.et in the `ExecStart` and `WorkingDirectory` entries are correct.
+Make sure the paths to Node.js and Po.et in the `ExecStart` and `WorkingDirectory` entries are correct.

 You can then use the following commands to handle the daemon:
 ```